Mentors4EDU/Analytics-Portfolio/Logic/Practice4.md

 Programmed I/O is usually best suited for embedded systems processing and overhauling I/O requests for different controlled intrevals. \
 Interrupt-Driven I/O works well for single-user systems and handle data outputs one byte at a time or in small incremental blocks. \
 DMA is usually utilized in disk controllers, and graphic/sound cards, or network cards.
 The data transfer rate is more optimal. \
-Channel I/O works well on complex mainframe systems and server architecture given it can perform more difficult tasks that require a higher degree of logic applied to each task as opposed to just transferring data.
+Channel I/O works well on complex mainframe systems and server architecture given it can perform more difficult tasks that require a higher degree of logic applied to each task as opposed to just transferring data. \
+**#21** \
+The seek time is in regards to the time taken by the disk arm to reposition itself for the data track.
+Rotational delay is time taken by the required sector for repositioning itself for the read/write head.
+Transfer time is the time to read and access the data from the disk and the time is rotational delay + seek time.